newyorkCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 Step 2.
 Gather Case Information

-In accordance with Section 255 of New York law, all requests for copies of records must be submitted to the clerk of court, who in turn is tasked with searching, making copies, and certifying the correctness of records.
+Under Section 255 of New York law, requests for copies of records must be submitted to the clerk of court, who in turn is tasked with searching, making copies, and certifying the correctness of records.
 To simplify the search process, most courts recommend that members of the public provide as much related information as possible, including the name of the defendant/parties involved and the case number if known.

 Step 3.
 Visit the Courthouse and View Records